Cham-e Pir

-Cham-e Pir (چم پير, also Romanized as Cham-e Pīr and Cham Pīr) is a village in Cham Rud Rural District, Bagh-e Bahadoran District, Lenjan County, Isfahan Province, Iran.
-At the 2006 census, its population was 236, in 64 families.
+Cham-e Pir (چم پير) (Note: Also romanized as Cham Pīr and Cham-e Pīr) is a village in Cham Rud Rural District of Bagh-e Bahadoran District in Lenjan County, Isfahan province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 236 in 64 households.
+The following census in 2011 counted 167 people in 46 households.
+The 2016 census measured the population of the village as 131 people in 44 households.